What is 'Brexit?'

 Immigration, Nationality and Passports

-I am an EU national living in the Isle of Man, do I have to leave?
+I am an EU/EEA national living in the Isle of Man, has my status already changed?

 Is there a requirement for EEA nationals who are in the Isle of Man either as students or as self-sufficient persons to have comprehensive sickness insurance?